duplxey/postgres-post/README.md

 Moving along, let's design the database.

-Since our app is fairly simple, we'll only need one class.
+Since our app is relatively simple, we'll only need one class.
 Let's call it `Expense`.

-To create a new database class click "Create a class", name it `Expense`, and ensure "Public Read and Write enabled" is checked.
+To create a new database class, click "Create a class", name it `Expense`, and ensure "Public Read and Write enabled" is checked.

 ![Back4app Create New Class](https://i.ibb.co/qmxGgj4/back4app-create-database-class.png)

-> Enabling public read and write is considered bad practice, since it allows anyone to perform CRUD operations on your classes.
-Security is out of scope of this article, but it might be a good idea to review [Parse Server Security](https://blog.back4app.com/parse-server-security/).
+> Enabling public read and write is considered bad practice since it allows anyone to perform CRUD operations on your classes.
+Security is out of the scope of this article.
+Still, it might be a good idea to review [Parse Server Security](https://blog.back4app.com/parse-server-security/).

-By default database classes come with the following four fields:
+By default, database classes come with the following four fields:

 ```
 +-----------+-------------------------------------------------------------------------+